 Along with containing healthful fats, soy milk is the only dairy alternative that offers a similar amount of protein as cow’s milk.
 The nutrient content in soy milk is comparable to that of cow’s milk.

 Apart from its naturally cholesterol free and vegan properties, soy milk contains isoflavones.
 Research suggests that isoflavones are antioxidants, can reduce inflammation in the body, and may also have anticancer effects.

-According to the National Center for Complementary and Integrative Health, consuming soy protein each day may reduce LDL cholesterol.
+According to the National Center for Complementary and Integrative Health, consuming soy protein each day

 The nutrient content of different brands of almond milk and soy milk differ.
 Some have added sugar, salt, and preservatives.
 These additions may alter the carbohydrate content and the calories in the milk.

 Most brands of plant-based milk alternatives will also have added calcium and vitamin D to mimic the content in cow’s milk.

 People can use soy and almond milk in similar ways.
 Many use them directly in place of dairy milk in cereal, oatmeal, coffee, tea, and smoothies.
 They can also replace a simple glass of cow’s milk.

 Many people find the taste of almond milk more agreeable than that of soy milk.
 In some cases, the taste of soy milk may come through more strongly in cereals, drinks, or cooking compared with almond milk.